-Before putting in an offer on a house, it is important to be aware of the aggregate costs of buying a property in Portugal.
-The costs associated vary based on the price, location and type of the property.
-The taxes are as follows:
+While costs are not the only pitfalls when buying property in Portugal, before putting in an offer on a house, it is important to be aware of the aggregate costs of buying a property in Portugal.
+The costs associated vary according to the price, location and type of the property.
+Some taxes that you should be aware of:

 IMT – A rate is applied whenever there is a change in the title to the property.
 This rate can be found in the Portuguese revenue website (Finanças) and there are online simulators for this tax.